List of Tom and Jerry characters: Toots

 Toots is the name given to three different characters that have appeared infrequently.
-The first of these is a fluffy beige cat who appears in Puss n' Toots (1942) and The Mouse Comes to Dinner (1945), the latter being her only speaking role.
-She also has a cameo in Smitten Kitten (1952).
-This version of Toots also appeared in some 1940s Tom and Jerry comics.
+The first of these is a fluffy beige cat who appears in Puss n' Toots (1942) and in The Mouse Comes to Dinner (1945), the latter being her only speaking role.
+She also has a cameo in The Bodyguard (1944) and Smitten Kitten (1952).
+This version of Toots also appeared in some 1940s Tom and Jerry comics, and in The Tom and Jerry Show (2014–2021), mistakenly credited as "Toodles" and voiced by Alicyn Packard.
 Toots is also a different cat by the same name who appears in The Zoot Cat (1944) and in the Tom and Jerry Tales episode "Kitty Cat Blues".
 She has occasionally and erroneously been referred to as "Sheikie", but this is actually Tom's nickname, as seen on a gift card in the cartoon.
 Finally, Toots is the name of a mouse who serves as Jerry's love interest in Blue Cat Blues (1956).
 Toots also appeared as an antagonist in Love Me, Love My Mouse (1966).

 King of France

 In some of the mouseketeer series of cartoons, Tom serves the king of France.
-This is an obvious reference to Louis XVI of France, who is shown as an extremely short-tempered and cruel monarch.
+This is an obvious reference to Louis XIV, who is shown as an extremely short-tempered and cruel monarch.
 In The Two Mouseketeers (1952), the king executes Tom while in Royal Cat Nap (1958), he orders for Tom's execution.